A luxury safari in Livingstone

-Aside from the lure of the Victoria Falls themselves, there are numerous activities to keep even the most ardent adventure seeker busy.
+Aside from the Victoria Falls lure, there are numerous activities to keep even the most ardent adventure seeker busy.

 Jumping off the Victoria Falls Bridge is one of the ultimate adrenaline activities.
 It is the highest commercial bridge jump in the world and the most spectacular setting.
 I, of course, was neither brave, nor foolish, enough to throw myself off the bridge, but my 16- and 17-year-old sons had no such qualms.
 Shearwater offers bungee, bridge swing and ziplining off the iconic bridge, and without any trouble, at all, I convinced my sons to throw themselves into the abyss.

 It was only once the boys were fully kitted out in their safety harnesses that my husband voiced what was in both of our minds: “We’ve only got two children; do you think it is wise for them to both be throwing themselves off this bridge simultaneously?”

 My heart stopped beating, and I held my breath as I watched them leap into space, free falling for what seemed like forever, before being propelled upwards again, at speed, by the rebound of the giant elastic rope.
 The looks of excitement on their faces when we were reunited said it all – they were on an adrenaline high for the rest of the day!